NateThom/cs680Thom/README.md

 The objective of this project is to build an interactive solar system.
 Use Assimp to load models and textures for the planets/moons Use a data file for info on each object (size, orbit radius, rotation,...)

+## PA8 - Bullet
+The purpose of this assignment is to become familiar with Bullet Physics, a 3D physics simulation engine.